 Demi Moore recently shunned the Golden Globes because she was having a bad hair day, but the images she posted on Twitter would more likely make other women envious rather than sympathetic to her apparent hair problems.

-Any diet deficiency or poor health regime has the potential to lead to bad hair days.
+Any dietary deficiency or poor health regime has the potential to lead to bad hair days.
 Anorexia, bulimia and iron-deficiency anaemia are health concerns that commonly result in hair loss among women and although they are usually only temporary, they could manifest in genetic patterns of thinning where hereditary tendencies are apparent.

 Other Reasons for Hair Loss in Women

 A number of other problems can lead to hair thinning among women.
-It’s often a side effect of medical conditions like thyroid problems, diabetes and celiac disease, as well as of some drugs and medications used to treat depression, heart problems, arthritis, and high blood pressure.
+It’s often a side effect of medical conditions like thyroid problems, diabetes and coeliac disease, as well as of some drugs and medications used to treat depression, heart problems, arthritis, and high blood pressure.
 Taking birth control pills also may result in hair loss for some women.

-"It's important to inform women about the possibilities that might have them in this situation and then advise them on how best to manage it," says hair loss specialist Leonora Doclis.
+"It's important to inform women about the possibilities that might have them in this situation and then advise them on how best to manage it," says senior Belgravia hair loss specialist Leonora Doclis.
 "If an externals factor is responsible and then addressed, normal hair growth usually resumes within a few months.
 Other times the problem is genetic, or an otherwise temporary condition has triggered that underlying trait."